 \section{Introduction}

-Possibility theory was introduced by Lotfi A. Zadeh \cite{zadeh:1978}.
-The essential idea was that, in some contexts, a fuzzy set membership function can be interpreted as a possibility distribution.
+Possibility theory was introduced by Lotfi A. Zadeh in 1978 \cite{zadeh1978fuzzy}.
+The essential idea was that, in a manner to explained in the following, a fuzzy set membership function can be interpreted as a possibility distribution.
 This led to the offering of possibility theory as an alternative to probability theory as a formulation of uncertainty.
-As stated by Zadeh, a possibility value can be interpreted as a measure of ``the ease" with which an event can occur.
+As stated by Zadeh, a possibility value can be interpreted as a measure of ``the ease'' with which an event can occur.
 This contrasts with the notion of a probability value, which measures the likelihood that the event will occur.

 That paper caught the attention of numerous researchers who proceeded to advance this theory.
-Prominent among these are the French mathematicians, Didier Dubois and Henri Prade, who produced a book on this subject \cite{dubois:1988} and over the years have published many papers on this topic.
-Related works have also appeared in an early collection edited by Ronald Yager \cite{yager:1982}, and in the more recent collection by Paul Wang \cite{wang:2012}, both of whom have also helped to advance the theory.
+Prominent among these are the French mathematicians, Didier Dubois and Henri Prade, who produced a book on this subject \cite{dubois1988possibility} and over the years have published many papers on this topic.
+Related works have also appeared in an early collection edited by Ronald Yager \cite{yager1982fuzzy}, and in the more recent collection by Paul Wang \cite{wang2012advances}, both of whom have helped to advance the theory.
 There are many others.
 Zadeh himself returned to the topic several times, and the subject now enjoys a rich literature.